jmetzger/training-linux-sicherheit-und-haertung/apache.md

 ## Disabled directory listing (Version 1: Best solution)

-  * Please do not, if you do not need diretory listing at all on server
+  * Please use this !!!, if you do not need diretory listing at all on server

 ```
 # Testing from other machine